Kailang/Open-DoVision/README.md

 Open Source Virtual Reality for Everyone

-**master** - All the original files written for Open DoVision
+**master** - The default mouse project written for Open DoVision

 ***

 ###General Descriptions:

-**Embedded C Project** Only a few files which cannot be called a complete project
+**Embedded C Project** Embedded C project which makes the Open DoVision a mouse.

 **Application** N/A

 **SDK** N/A

 This master branch is designed to give you a brief overview of the Open DoVision.
+And let you enjoy games that are not designed to be 3D rendering ready.

 It is recommended to spend a few minutes examing this brench before going deeper.
 Of course, feel free to go into more specific brenches as you like.